jhs2jhs/AliCloud_Demo_DataWorks_PageRank/README.md

 ```
 ![alt](/demo_screenshot/dw_ddl_dwd_pagerank.jpg)

+## sync result to OSS for future consumption
 Go back to dataworks, and do last step to sync data into oss for further consumption.
 And then run it.
 ![alt](/demo_screenshot/dw_sync_opds_to_oss.png)